swj0419/detect-pretrain-code/README.md

 📌 Note: By default, outputs are saved to the out directory.

-📊 Baselines: Our tool comes with the following baselines: PPL, Calibration Method, PPL/zlib_compression, PPL/lowercase_ppl
+📊 Baselines: Our script comes with the following baselines: PPL, Calibration Method, PPL/zlib_compression, PPL/lowercase_ppl